OldManKain/Switch-Cheats-Mods-Saves/Readme.md

 [Cheats Index](Cheats.md)

 - All cheats mods will be gone through to make sure they are up to date.
-- All cheats will have hardware functional only codes removed.
+- All cheats will have hardware only functional codes removed IE Master Codes.
 - All cheats will have Horizon OS game version numbers.
 - All cheats will be put in alphabetical order.
 - All cheats will have proper credits to the author or authors.